wmnsk/go-gtp/gtpv2/README.md

-# v2: GTPv2 in Golang
+# gtpv2: GTPv2 in Golang

-Package v2 provides the simple and painless handling of GTPv2-C protocol in pure Golang.
+Package v2 provides simple and painless handling of GTPv2-C protocol in pure Golang.

 ## Getting Started